Skip to Content Skip to Navigation

 • 8:00pm: Jump on the late ferry from Home Island to West Island

-If you spend time on Home Island today, make sure to book a guided tour through the historic Oceania House and pack your swimmers for a dip at the stunning Turtle Beach.
+With extra ferries operating today, Wednesday is the perfect day to spend on Home Island.
+Make sure to book experiences in advance and pack your swimmers for a dip at the stunning Turtle Beach.

 Drone shot of Home Island